audrey-shih/audrey-shih.github.io/content/music/Arrangements/index.md

   - piano
 ---

-I had the honor of serving as VP of the Princeton Pianists Ensemble throughout undergrad, and arranged over a dozen pieces for 4 to 10 hands!
+I've arranged over a dozen pieces for the Princeton Pianists Ensemble from 4 hands to 10, from classical to jazz!

 <!--more-->